Money Saving Strategies

 - Check in & Check Out Key Exchange

-- Parking requirements
+- Parking Space

-Be sure that your quoted fee includes all state taxes and fees.
+Be sure that your quoted fee includes all taxes and fees.

-When everything seems correct, it's finally time for you to sign a rental agreement.
-You'll likely be required to submit a security deposit at time of reservation.
+After you feel you've identified "the one", start the reservation process.
+You'll likely be asked to submit a security deposit at time of reservation.

-Remember to get the property manager's contact number and entry/exit procedures for your rental home.
-We suggest storing the contact's information in your phone and wallet.
+Make sure that you get the manager's contact telephone number and entry/exit procedures for your vacation property.
+We recommend saving the contact's details in your cell phone and wallet.

 Good luck on booking your vacation rental!
-You're on your way to a wonderful vacation!
+You're on your way to a fabulous vacation!

 During your Stay

-- You may need guidance for a gas fireplace, TV or spa tub.
-Get in touch with your rental manager.
-They are there to assist.
-A brief phone call helps prevent many headaches.
+- Ask questions.
+You could need guidance for a gas fireplace, Television or jacuzzi.
+Contact your home manager.
+They are there to help.
+A quick phone call prevents many problems.

-- Remember to be a good next-door neighbor.
-Residents will likely be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Be considerate of the community.
+Permanent residents most likely live within earshot.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.

-- Don't forget to protect the rental owner (and your stuff!) by keeping the property secured while you are away, just like you would at home.
+- Enjoy your stay!
+Make certain to protect the property owner (and your things!) by keeping the vacation home locked up while you are away, just like you would at home.

-- When your things are all out, do a walk-through of the rental home to make certain no property damage occurred in the course of your remain.
-When possible, do this walk-out inspection with the property owner present.
-If the property manager is not available, make certain to take photos of the property to record its condition.
+- Make sure to walk through the rental one final time and look for damage.
+If it is possible, do this walk-out inspection with the property owner present.
+If the property manager is not available, make sure that you take photos of the property to record its condition.

 - Did you enjoy your stay?
 Nearly all rental home sites seek testimonials after your stay is complete.
 Owners and rental managers will appreciate your glowing recommendations.
 If something was unacceptable and they failed to fix it in a reasonable manner, or if the vacation rental wasn't as described, you may want to make it a point in your feedback.